-◯ ANNUAL REPORT PURSUANT TO SEC EXCHANGE ACT OF 1934 TION 13 OR 15(d) OF THE SECURITIES For the fiscal year ended December 31, 201 .7 · OR EXCHANGE ACT OF 1934 For the transition periods SECTION 13 OR 15(d) OF THE SECURITIES od from to Number: 001-35780 AMILY SOLUTIONS INC. nt as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 80-0188269 (IRS Employer Identification No.) 200 Talcott Watertow (Address of principal ex (617) (Registrant's telephone r Avenue South Vn, MA 02472 recutive offices and zip code) 673-8000 number, including area code) ant to Section 12(b) of the Act: Title of each class Name of exchange on which registered Common Stock, \$0.001 par value per share New York Stock Exchange Securities registered pursuant Indicate by check mark if the registrant is a well-known seasoned t to Section 12(g) of the Act: None issuer, as defined in Rule 405 of the Securities Act.
-Yes ⊠ No ☐ Indicate by check mark if the registrant is not required to file report Act.
-Yes ☐ No ☒ ets pursuant to Section 13 or Section 15(d) of the Indicate by check mark whether the registrant (1) has filed all repo Exchange Act of 1934 during the preceding 12 months (or for such and (2) has been subject to such filing requirements for the past 90 h shorter period that the registrant was required to file such reports), Indicate by check mark whether the registrant has submitted electr conically and posted on its corporate Web site, if any, every Interactive 5 of Regulation S-T (§232.405 of this chapter) during the preceding red to submit and post such files).
-Yes No Indicate by check mark whether the registrant is a large accelerated company, or an emerging growth company.
-See definitions of "lar company," and "emerging growth company" in Rule 12b-2 of the d filer, an accelerated filer, a non-accelerated filer, a smaller reporting ge accelerated filer," "accelerated filer," "smaller reporting Exchange Act.: Large accelerated filer ⊠ Accelerated filer Non-accelerated filer ng company) Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the reg complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. as defined in Rule 12b-2 of the Act).
-Yes \(\subseteq \) No \(\times \) registrant held by non-affiliates of Bright Horizons Family Solutions common stock on the New York Stock Exchange as of June 30, 2017 s of the registrant's common stock, \$0.001 par value per share, which
+FORM 10-K ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2017 OI ₹ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) For the transition period Commission File No from to BRIGHT HORIZONS FA Delaware 80-0188269 (State or other jurisdiction of (IRS Employer 200 Talcott Av Watertown, (Address of principal execu (617) 67 (Registrant's telephone nun MA 02472 ntive offices and zip code) 3-8000 nber, including area code) Securities registered pursuan t to Section 12(b) of the Act: Title of each class Name of exchange on which registered Common Stock, \$0.001 par value per share New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rundicate by check mark if the registrant is not required to file reports pursuant to Section ndicate by check mark whether the registrant (1) has filed all reports required to be filed 2 months (or for such shorter period that the registrant was required to file such reports) lays.
+Yes $x$ No $\Box$ ndicate by check mark whether the registrant has submitted electronically and posted on losted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the precipility of the post such files).
+Yes $x$ No $\Box$ 13 or Section 15(d) of the Act.
+Yes □ No x by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding and (2) has been subject to such filing requirements for the past 90 its corporate Web site, if any, every Interactive Data File required to be submitted and reding 12 months (or for such shorter period that the registrant was required to submit ndicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulati he best of the registrant's knowledge, in definitive proxy or information statements inco $x$ . rporated by reference in Part III of this Form 10-K or any amendment to this Form 10ndicate by check mark whether the registrant is a large accelerated filer, an accelerated formpany.
+See definitions of "large accelerated filer," "accelerated filer," "smaller reportion."
+Large accelerated filer x Accelerated filer Non-accelerated filer $\Box$ (Do not check if a smaller reporting company) Smaller reporting company Emerging growth company f an emerging growth company, indicate by check mark if the registrant has elected not to counting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b).

+The aggregate market value of the shares of common stock of the registrant held by non-affiliates of Bright Horizons Family Solutions Inc. computed by reference to the closing price of the registrant's common stock on the New York Stock Exchange as of June 30, 2017 was approximately \$3.9 billion.

+As of February 16, 2018, there were 58,566,024 outstanding shares of the registrant's common stock, \$0.001 par value per share, which is the only outstanding capital stock of the registrant.